2026 Tour de France: Route and stages

-The full route was announced on 23 October 2025 by Christian Prudhomme, with Prudhomme describing the route as having a "crescendo" towards the finish.
-The race will feature 5 summit finishes, including Plateau de Solaison for the first time and two finishes at Alpe d'Huez.
-The race will feature just 26 km of individual time trial, with a team time trial starting the Tour for the first time since 1971.
-Some stages in the race will feature multiple intermediate sprints, for the first time since the 2010 edition of the race.
+The full route was announced on 23 October 2025 by Christian Prudhomme, who described it as having a crescendo towards the finish.
+There were five summit finishes, including Plateau de Solaison for the first time and two finishes at Alpe d'Huez.
+The race featured only 26 km of individual time trial, with a team time trial starting the Tour for the first time since 1971.
+The team time trial returned to the Tour for the first time since 2019, and used new rules previously introduced at the 2023 Paris–Nice.
+In this format, each rider is given an individual finish time, rather than all riders who finish together getting the same time.
+This format encourages tactical choices by general classification contenders – whether to ride with the rest of their team to save energy, or ride solo to achieve a better time.